 This follows the route of a footpath that led to the Manor House.
 (See above)

 In 1853 the Mealor family built Mealors Weint in the orchard that they owned, and built cottages there.
 The present Mealor family are the 8th & 9th generation of fishermen in Parkgate.
 It was Jack Mealor who opened the shrimp shop on the Parade in 1918; his grandson is now semi-retired, and the business is now run by his great grandson.

 Moor refers to the marshy ground typical of the clay soils in this area.

-Was once the garden of the house on the Parade called the Moorings Jack's Great Grandsonthat was built in the late 1790s.
+Was once the garden of the house on the Parade called The Moorings, that was built in the late 1790s.

 Marks the old boundary of Neston deer park and the southern boundary of Parkgate, which ran from Neston down to the marshy ground – Moor.